secretstartups/handbook/hiring/job-families/index.html.md

 The {add role name} is a [grade #](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ### Performance Indicators
-* {add at least one KPI that this role will be the DRI for}
+* {add 3-5 PIs that this role will be the DRI for, they should link to the data}

 ### Career Ladder
 {add a brief description of the career ladder}